 “Donors enable students to focus not on their tuition bill, but on getting the most of what the university and college have to offer.
 An Illinois education is a real gift—I've loved every minute of my time here.” — Haydn Lambert, winner of the Wirt Family Scholarship

 Monticello, Illinois, could hardly be described as a hotbed of criminal activity.
 Located just 30 minutes west of Champaign, Haydn’s hometown, as he described it, is “different from the university by nearly every measure.”
 Different or not, life in Monticello created a student whose aspirations were like those of any other student with big dreams.
-“I knew that in order for me to have the kind of career I wanted—one which dealt with complicated world issues—I’d need a school that would give me not only knowledge of my field, but cultural competence and an appreciation for complexity,” said Haydn.
+“I knew that in order for me to have the kind of career I wanted—one which dealt with complicated world issues—I’d need a school that would give me not only knowledge of my field but also cultural competence and an appreciation for complexity,” said Haydn.

 While the U of I may have been close to home-cooked meals and other luxuries of home, proximity wasn’t the driving factor in Haydn’s school decision.
 “I considered just about every state school.
 But I chose Illinois because it provided the interdisciplinary perspective that would prepare me to lead and solve complex issues with confidence.”

 Once at U of I, he charted his own unique path, carving out dual majors in English and political science.
 At first glance, the two degrees may seem to have little in common, but for Haydn, they were perfect complements.
 “Because I’m an English major, I’m able to write more clearly and effectively about politics,” he said.
 At the same time, studying politics helped him look at problems and solutions through a critical and nuanced lens.